getkyo/kyo/README.md

   Options.get(Some(1))
 ```

-Effect handling is done using the `run` method.
-Though it's named `run`, the operation doesn't necessarily execute the computation immediately, as the effect handling can also be suspended if another effect is pending.
+Effect handling is done using the `run*` methods.
+Though named `run`, the operation doesn't necessarily execute the computation immediately, as the effect handling can also be suspended if another effect is pending.

 ```scala
 // Handle the 'Options' effect